aodn/pixeldrill/benchmarking-plans/aws-wps.md

     </wps:ResponseForm>
 </wps:Execute>
 ```
-2. Open an AWS console and switch to nonproduction account
 2. Open https://pixeldrill-wps.dev.aodn.org.au/wps/jobStatus?format=queue in a browser to see the current job history
-4. Calculate the difference between the "Started" time and the "Completed" time for your job
+3. Calculate the difference between the "Started" time and the "Completed" time for your job